 Amsterdam is a medium-sized city located in the state of New York.
-With a population of 18,008 people and 11 constituent neighborhoods, Amsterdam is the 100th largest community in New York.
-Much of the housing stock in Amsterdam was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 17,766 people and 11 constituent neighborhoods, Amsterdam is the 100th largest community in New York.
+Amsterdam has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Amsterdam isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Amsterdam are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Amsterdam is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Amsterdam is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Amsterdam who work in office and administrative support (14.06%), sales jobs (9.97%), and food service (7.74%).
+There are especially a lot of people living in Amsterdam who work in office and administrative support (11.86%), sales jobs (11.71%), and management occupations (7.17%).

 Amsterdam is an extremely ethnically-diverse city.
 The people who call Amsterdam home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amsterdam residents report their race to be White, followed by Black or African-American.
 Amsterdam also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.87% of the city’s residents.
-Important ancestries of people in Amsterdam include Irish, Polish, German, and English.
+People of Hispanic or Latino origin account for 31.14% of the city’s residents.
+Important ancestries of people in Amsterdam include Italian, Irish, German, Polish, and English.

 The most common language spoken in Amsterdam is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Slavic languages.